-Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication
+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.

-After this stage, further submissions will be only at the request of the
+After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-Inspector, based on the matters and issues he/she identifies for examination.
-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination? х No , I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination
+examinati on.
+7. If your rep part of the ex resentation is seeking a modification, do camination? you consider it necessary to participate at the oral Х No , I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination

-8. If you wish to participate at the obe necessary: oral part of the examination, please outline w hy you consider th his to Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-Signature: Date: 18/12/14
+8. If you wish to participate at the oral part of the examination, please outline we be necessary: vhy you consider t his to Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
+Signature: Date: 10/12/2014

 Name or Organisation : 3.
-To which part of the Local Plan does this represen tation relate?
+To which part of the Local Plan does this representation relate?
 Paragraph 6.113 Policy Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No - Х 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
-Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes X No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No x 4 (0) Consulting with the Duty to an 4 (3) Complies with the Duty to co- operate Yes X No Please mark as appropriate.
+5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your